-For vertices that are in the same connected component of $\tau_P^{phant}$ as a vertex in S, consider running a breadth-first search from S, and assign each edge to the vertex it explores.
-Vertices in $I{\beta}$ must be explored via a double edge, in order for them to become isolated during linearization, so assign both.
+For vertices that are in the same connected component of τ_p^{phant} as a vertex in S, consider running a breadth-first search from S, and assign each edge to the vertex it explores.
+Vertices in I_β must be explored via a double edge, in order for them to become isolated during linearization, so assign both.

-For vertices that are not in the same component of $\tau_P^{phant}$ as S, the edge assignment is more complicated.
-Let C be a component.
-Using Proposition 6.23, component C must intersect both $U{\beta}$ and $V{\beta}$ .
-For the isolated vertices in $I{\beta} \cap C$ , order them by their distance from $U{\beta} \cup V{\beta}$ .
-Charge them to the two edges along the shortest path to $U{\beta} \cup V{\beta}$ .
+For vertices that are not in the same component of τ_P^{phant} as S, the edge assignment is more complicated.
+Let C be a component, for example as depicted in Fig. 6.1.
+Because of the connected truncation, specifically Proposition 6.23, component C must intersect both U{β} and V{β} .
+For the isolated vertices in $I{\beta} \cap C$, order them by their distance from $U{\beta} \cup V{\beta}$.
+Charge them to the two edges along the shortest path to $U{\beta} \cup V{\beta}$.
 For the remaining non-isolated vertices, we claim that there is at least one additional double edge in C that has not yet been charged.
-As noted just above using Proposition 6.23, there is a path P between $U{\beta}$ and $V{\beta}$ in this component.
-However, since C does not intersect S, which is by assumption a separator in $\beta$ , the path cannot be entirely in $\beta$ i.e. it must contain at least one double edge.
+As noted just above using Proposition 6.23, there is a path P between U{β} and V{β} in this component.
+However, since C does not intersect S, which is by assumption a separator in β , the path cannot be entirely in β i.e. it must contain at least one double edge.
 If P does not pass through an isolated vertex, this double edge evidently has not yet been charged.
-If P passes through an isolated vertex, because all edges incident to isolated vertices are double edges, there must be more double edges than isolated vertices in P. Since each isolated vertex only charges one incident double edge, they can't all be charged.
+If P passes through an isolated vertex, because all edges incident to isolated vertices are double edges, there must be more double edges in P than isolated vertices in P. Since each isolated vertex only charges one incident double edge, they can't all be charged.
 In either case, P contains an uncharged double edge.

-Now contract the edges in $\tau_P^{phant}$ that were charged for isolated vertices, and order the non-isolated vertices by their distance from this double edge.
+Now contract the edges in τ_P^{phant} that were charged for isolated vertices as in Fig. 6.2.
+Order the non-isolated vertices by their distance from this double edge.
 The double edge can be used to charge its two endpoints (which are not isolated), and the other vertices can be charged using the next edge in the shortest path to the double edge.
 This completes the charging, and the proof of the lemma.